ebzzry/ebzzry.github.io/lambda-calculus.md

 ```

 Multiplying numbers in lambda calculus is pretty simple and
 straightforward.
-But, before we continue to more arithmetic functions,
+But, before you continue to more arithmetic functions,
 let's tackle first truth values and conditionals, which is a
 prerequisite in learning the other functions.